zeke/swish/README.md

 Use language models to write single-page apps with one shot.

+This is a command-line interface (CLI) that lets you send a text prompt to ChatGPT or Llama 2 and get back an HTML string that you can save to disk as a webpage.

 ## Installation

 Install the npm package globally to add a binary named `swish` to your PATH: